reganoldvonhindberg/IASC-2P02/README.md

 ## About Me

-I am a person who goes to school at Brock Universty.
-Welcome to my portfolio site.
+My name is Matthew MacNeil, I am a second year Interactive Arts and Science student at Brock University.

 ![Controller Headphone](images/controller.jpg)

 ## Blog Post

-First Sentence of blog post goes here [contiune reading](blog)
+The sciences have always sought valid data that is free of interpretation.
+It’s this data that the sciences are based on and continue to operate from. [contiune reading](blog)